Melodi17/Q-Limits/README.md

 **-s *success_criteria***

-Success criteria (-s) is used to set what defines a success in some modules (currently just http-get-form).
+Success criteria (-s) is used to set what defines a success in some modules.
 The '*success_criteria*' parameter is a string.

 **-f *fail_criteria***

-Fail criteria (-f) is used to set what defines a failure in some modules (currently just http-get-form).
+Fail criteria (-f) is used to set what defines a failure in some modules.
 The '*fail_criteria*' parameter is a string.

 #### Examples